Dev-Soumyaranjan/Java-Coding-Questions/CONTRIBUTING.md

 ### Your First Code Contribution

-Refer [How-to-Contribute file](https://github.com/Dev-Soumyaranjan/Java-Coding-Questions/blob/main/How-to-Contribute.md)in order to make your first code contribution.The step by step process is mentioned on that file which will help you for making your first code contribution.
+Refer [How-to-Contribute file](https://github.com/Dev-Soumyaranjan/Java-Coding-Questions/blob/main/How-to-Contribute.md) in order to make your first code contribution.The step by step process is mentioned on that file which will help you for making your first code contribution.

 ### Pull Requests